greydanus/greydanus.github.io/2022-04-26-structural-optimization.markdown

 The large gray rectangle here represents the design space.
 We are going to enforce symmetry by optimizing half of the beam and then mirroring the result around the left wall.
 This means that the center of the beam is actually on the left side of the diagram.
 This is where the load force, denoted by the downwards-pointing arrow, is being applied.
 There are horizontally fixed points here as well.
 They represent forces transmitted to this half of the beam from its other half.
 Meanwhile, the vertically fixed point at the bottom right corner of the design space corresponds to a normal force from some external support, perhaps the top of a wall.

 **Finite elements.** Although the physics of elastic materials is continuous, our computer can only work with discrete approximations.
 This means that we have to cut the design space up into a discrete number of regions or _finite elements_ which, when allowed to interact, reproduce the behavior of an elastic solid as realistically as possible.
 We can link their boundaries together with a set of nodes and allow these nodes to interact with one another as though connected by springs.
-This way, whenever a force is applied to one node, it transmits a fraction of that force on to all the other nodes in the structure, causing each one to move a small amount and, in so doing, deform the finite elements.
+This way, whenever a force is applied to one node, it transmits a fraction of that force on to all the other nodes in the structure, causing each to move a small amount and, in doing so, deform the finite elements.
 As this happens, the entire structure deforms as though it were an elastic solid.

 There are many ways to choose the arrangement of these finite elements.
 The simplest one is to make them square and organize them on a rectangular grid.